IBM/BadDiffusion/README.md

 ### Prepare Dataset

+#### Prepare Training Dataset

 - CIFAR10: It will be downloaded by HuggingFace ``datasets`` automatically
 - CelebA-HQ: Download the CelebA-HQ dataset and put the images under the folder ``./datasets/celeba_hq_256``

+#### Prepare FID-Measuring Dataset

+- CIFAR10: Create a folder, ``measure/CIFAR10``, and copy the CIFAR10 images into this folder before computing FID and MSE scores.
+- CELEBA-HQ: Create a folder, ``measure/CELEBA-HQ``, and copy the CELEBA-HQ images into this folder before computing FID and MSE scores.

 ### Pre-Trained Models